15683/web-server/README.md

 # web-server
-study project from "Head First Go" (J. McGavren) + from Loftblog.ru
+study project from "Head First Go" (J. McGavren) + from Loftblog.ru + from gobyexample.com